Camicb/Camicb/README.md

 - 📫 How to reach me **camilacarrasco208@gmail.com**

-- ⚡ Facts **A few months ago, I couldn't even write 'hello world' in Python.
-In University I only learned to use Excel and basic MATLAB.
-Everything that is seen here, I learned it by myself in the last 6 months, at my own pace.
-So if you need me to learn a new technology, I will glad do it!**
+- ⚡ Facts **A few months ago, I couldn't even write "hello world" in Python.
+In University I only learned how to use Excel and basic MATLAB.
+I was focused on becoming a metallurgical engineer, but in my last year of study I found out that I hadn't health compatible with mining operations.
+So I decided to learn to code.
+Everything you see here, I learned it by myself in the last 6 months, at my own pace.
+So if you need me to learn a new technology, I will gladly do it!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">